 Homeworks (and directions on how to submit them) will be posted on piazza.

-Midterm: The midterm will be in-class, tentatively scheduled for Thursday, March 19 during class time (room TBD).
+Midterm: The midterm will be online (???), tentatively scheduled for Thursday, April 2 during normal class time.

 For this exam, we allow one single-sided sheet of notes (on the usual 8.5x11 letter paper); otherwise, the exam is closed-book.